 AMIBio - Laboratoire d'Informatique de l'Ecole Polytechnique (LIX)

-Algorithms for bio-data.
-Bioinformatics of RNA and protein structure.
-Methods for the computational prediction of RNA structure, RNA interactions, and folding dynamics; comparative analysis of RNAs; and applications to big data (e.g. transcriptome-wide de-novo prediction of non-coding RNAs or RNA switches).
+Algorithms for molecular biology.
+Bioinformatics of RNA structure.
+Computational methods for prediction of RNA structure, RNA interactions, and folding dynamics; RNA structure design; comparative analysis of RNAs; integration of experimental data and applications to the analysis of large-scale data from biological experiments.

-Algorithms and Program development for the Biological Chemistry (Summers 17 & 18)
+Algorithms and Program development for the Biological Chemistry (Summers 17, 18, and 19)